internetarchive/dweb-transports/API.md

 ```
 urls:       Array of urls
 func:       Function to check support for: fetch, store, add, list, listmonitor, reverse
             - see supportFunctions on each Transport class
 options     For future use
 Returns:    Array of pairs of url & transport instance [ [ u1, t1], [u1, t2], [u2, t1]]
 ```

+#####static async p_urlsValidFor(urls, func, options) {
+Async version of validFor for serviceworker and TransportsProxy

 #####static http(verbose)
 ```